Application FAQs

 When is the deadline to apply?

-Applications for Spring 2024 will open in the summer.
-To start the program in Spring 2024, applications are due November 1, 2023.
+Applications for Spring 2025 are open now.
+To start the program in Spring 2025, applications are due November 1, 2024.

 Are any scholarships or fellowships available?